Battle of Zadwórze: Aftermath

 The battle was a disaster for the Polish forces defending Zadwórze.
 In effect, they were almost annihilated.
 However, the 11-hour-long fight halted the advance of the whole 6th Cavalry Division for almost 24 hours.
 This allowed for the strengthening of the defences of Lwów.
-In addition, because of the defense of Zadwórze, the 1st Cavalry Army of Siemion Budionnyi could not reach the forces fighting in the Battle of Warsaw and attack the undefended right flank of the forces of Józef Piłsudski advancing towards the rear of the Red Army forces around Warsaw.
-When the forces of Budionnyi finally regrouped and restarted their march northwards, it was already too late and the Battle of Warsaw ended with a complete defeat of the Red Army.
+In addition, because of the defense of Zadwórze, the 1st Cavalry Army of Semyon Budyonny could not reach the forces fighting in the Battle of Warsaw and attack the undefended right flank of the forces of Józef Piłsudski advancing towards the rear of the Red Army forces around Warsaw.
+When the forces of Budyonny finally regrouped and restarted their march northwards, it was already too late and the Battle of Warsaw ended with a complete defeat of the Red Army.
 The 1st Cavalry Army was later defeated in the Battle of Komarów, which became known as the "biggest cavalry battle since the 18th century."